What Is a Mirrorless Camera? Complete Overview for Beginners

 This blog post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Nearly 60 percent of american photographers now choose mirrorless cameras over traditional DSLRs, signaling a major shift in how creative professionals work.
+Nearly 60 percent of American photographers now choose mirrorless cameras over traditional DSLRs, signalling a major shift in how creative professionals work.
 As digital technology continues to evolve, understanding what sets these cameras apart has become an important part of picking the right equipment.
 This guide cuts through the confusion to reveal what truly matters when it comes to mirrorless technology, empowering you to make smarter choices for your own photography journey.

 Key Takeaways